-Installment Payment Plan - Managed by the Bursar's Office, the Installment Payment Plan (IPP) enables students and their families to make interest-free monthly installments to cover each semester's tuition, housing, meals, and required fees.
+Installment Payment Plan - Brown's Installment Payment Plan (IPP) enables students and their families to make interest-free monthly installments to cover each semester's tuition, housing, meals, and required fees.
 The Installment Payment Plan can reduce or replace the amount you may need to borrow through loans.

 Living @ Brown: Financial Considerations